Enjoy The Seasons Of Your New Life

 I recently decided to get a full-time job to help pay the bills while I work toward my dream of blogging full-time.
-And let me tell you what: while I’m writing this I’ve only been at this job 3 days and I’m already going out of my mind.
+And let me tell you what.
+While I’m writing this, I’ve only been at this job 3 days, and I’m already going out of my mind.

 I am not employee material.
-I do better when I’m busy and don’t have time to think but I just don’t belong in a 9 to 5 job.
+I do better in a job when I’m busy and don’t have time to think, but I just don’t belong in a 9 to 5 job.
 This job has me sitting most of the day at a desk and it’s very slow here.
 So, I’m silently freaking out and simultaneously feeling like a failure because I wasn’t making enough money anymore being self-employed.
 It’s been my dream for as long as I can remember to own and manage my own business.
 I’ve taken many turns over the years but the basic idea of being my own boss has always been there.

 And then there was another season right after that when I felt somewhat adjusted to my new life.
 And I was becoming comfortable in my room at my parent’s house.
 It felt like when I was younger and still in school with homework and eating dinner together.
 And there was another season after that.
-And another after that.
+And another, after that.
 Since then, I’ve been through something like 10 seasons.